<?xml version="1.0" encoding="UTF-8"?>

 <blockquote><p><strong>IF YOU SPILLED SOME LIQUID ON THE SCREEN</strong></p></blockquote>

-<p>If you spilled liquid on the screen, wipe it out clean as soon as possible.
-The liquid might get inside the LCD screen and you don&#8217;t want that.
-If it happens, you&#8217;ll get very irritating liquid stains on the white background.
-In one of the previous post I showed how to <a title="Laptop screen with liquid damage" href="http://www.laptoprepair101.com/laptop/2007/02/03/repair-notebook-lcd-screen/">clean laptop screen with liquid damage</a>.
+<p>In one of the previous post I explained how to <a title="Laptop screen with liquid damage" href="https://www.laptoprepair101.com/repair-notebook-lcd-screen/">clean the screen with liquid damage</a>.
 Believe me, it&#8217;s not easy.
 But if it happens, just replace the whole screen.</p>

-<blockquote><p><strong>HOW TO ASSEMBLE A LAPTOP AFTER LIQUID SPILL CLEANING</strong></p></blockquote>
+<blockquote><p><strong>HOW TO ASSEMBLE THE LAPTOP AFTER CLEANING</strong></p></blockquote>

-<p>First, assemble just main components of the laptop: <strong>motherboard, CPU with the cooling fan and memory modules</strong>.
-Now turn it on and see if you can get any image on the screen.</p>
+<p>First, assemble just main components: motherboard, CPU with the cooling fan and RAM modules.
+Now turn it on and test basic image on the screen.</p>

-<p>If the laptop turns on and you can see the image, start adding other parts one by one and test after each step.</p>
+<p>If it turns on and you can see the image, start adding other parts one by one and test after each step.</p>

-<p><img class="alignnone" title="Assemble laptop step by step" src="http://www.laptoprepair101.com/wp-images/liquid-spill-fix/laptop-liquid-spill-fix-08.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Assemble laptop step by step" src="https://www.laptoprepair101.com/wp-images/liquid-spill-fix/laptop-liquid-spill-fix-08.jpg" alt="" width="480" height="360" /></p>

-<p>If the laptop doesn&#8217;t start, take another look at the motherboard and other components.
-Maybe you missed an area with liquid damage.
+<p>If the laptop doesn&#8217;t start after cleaning, take another look at the motherboard and other components.
+Maybe you missed a small damaged area.
 Try cleaning it again.</p>

-<p>If nothing helps and the laptop doesn&#8217;t turn on, most likely the motherboard (or other component) is damaged.</p>
+<p>If it still doesn&#8217;t turn on, most likely the motherboard (or other component) is damaged.</p>

-<blockquote><p><strong>HOW TO RECOVER DATA FROM LAPTOP HARD DRIVE</strong></p></blockquote>
+<blockquote><p><strong>HOW TO RECOVER DATA FROM HARD DRIVE</strong></p></blockquote>

 <p>Let&#8217;s say the laptop is dead and you cannot do anything to make it work.
-In this case you still should be able to recover personal data from the hard drive.
-I assume the hard drive wasn&#8217;t damaged by liquid spill.
-You can <a href="http://www.laptoprepair101.com/laptop/2007/04/17/access-hard-drive-using-usb-enclosure/">access data using an external USB enclosure</a>.</p>
+You still should be able to recover personal data from the hard drive.
+I assume the hard drive wasn&#8217;t damaged by liquid.</p>

-<p><img class="alignnone" title="Recover data from laptop hard drive" src="http://www.laptoprepair101.com/wp-images/liquid-spill-fix/laptop-liquid-spill-fix-06.jpg" alt="" width="480" height="360" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Recover data from laptop hard drive" src="https://www.laptoprepair101.com/wp-images/liquid-spill-fix/laptop-liquid-spill-fix-06.jpg" alt="" width="480" height="360" /></p>

 ]]></content:encoded>